AJ-Wuu/CodeBlood/MachineOrganization.md

   check for interrupt
 ```
 * Context Switching (A -> OS -> B)
+  * Step 1: saves the context of the current process
     * A running
     * Interrupt (timer)
     * save registers
     * set to kernel mode
     * save information about A
+  * Step 2: restores the saved context of some previously preempted process
     * restore OS state
     * jump to code to deal with interrupt
     * scheduler decides which process to run next
     * save OS state
+  * Step 3: passes control to this newly restored process
     * restore information about B
     * set timer, change to user mode
     * set instruction pointer to next line of B
 * Process Control Block
   * States of each process are kept in an array on OS Heap
 ```